Sunset (magazine): Earthquake and recovery

-The publishers announced their ambitions in the December 1914 issue; among the promises were reporting from war correspondent Arthur Street, who the magazine sent to Asia to cover the impacts of war and the opening of the Panama Canal on the world; reporting in North America supported by the purchase of a new automobile; coverage of international expositions such as the Panama–Pacific International Exposition; responses to inquiries of a newly-established service bureau, to field questions from readers about relocating to the western U.S. and other matters; and a renewed commitment to fiction and photography.
+The publishers announced their ambitions in the December 1914 issue.
+Among the promises were reporting from war correspondent Arthur Street, who the magazine sent to Asia to cover the impacts of war and the opening of the Panama Canal on the world; reporting in North America supported by the purchase of a new automobile; coverage of international expositions such as the Panama–Pacific International Exposition; responses to inquiries of a newly-established service bureau, to field questions from readers about relocating to the western U.S. and other matters; and a renewed commitment to fiction and photography.

 By 1914, Sunset had begun to publish original articles, stories and poetry focusing on the West.
 The format resembled other national general interest magazines of the day such as Collier's and The Saturday Evening Post.
 The new owners sought to "make the magazine a vehicle of Western thought and to steer the magazine into a national market," according to Stanford University librarian Tomas Jaehn.
 Sunset reported on heavy political and economic issues; contributors included Stanford president David Starr Jordan discussing international affairs and future U.S. president Herbert Hoover discussing the League of Nations.
 Fiction and poetry became more ambitious, featuring authors such as Jack London, Dashiell Hammett, Mary Austin, and evangelist Aimee Semple McPherson.

 Sunset cover art in its early years was of high quality, with the early 20th century being the golden age of magazine illustration.
 Contributors of cover art included Will James, Maynard Dixon, and Cornelia Barns.

 The Lane Publishing era

 In the 1920s, the magazine became unprofitable, as it grew thinner and its circulation dwindled.
 In 1929, Lawrence W. Lane, a former advertising executive with Better Homes and Gardens, purchased Sunset, and changed the format to its current Western lifestyle emphasis.
 The magazine became focused toward a female audience.
 The Lane family would own Sunset for the next 62 years.

 During the Depression, weighty ruminations on politics and economics were replaced with frivolous articles like March 1935's "Little Toes, What Now?", which began "This is the season when all the little toes are going not to market, but to have a pedicure".

 Eventually, a meatier magazine emerged.
 Sunset began "Kitchen Cabinet", a readers' recipes feature (still featured as "Reader Recipes").
 Essays on home architecture became more specifically geared to the West, with a series of sumptuously photographed articles championing the Western ranch house.
 Travel and garden coverage grew similarly focused and specific.
 In 1932, Sunset was the first national magazine to publish separate editions for different parts of its circulation area, tailoring its gardening advice to each area.

-Sunset eliminated the use of bylines, and articles were increasingly how-tos, giving it a voice of authority and efficiency.
+Sunset eliminated the use of bylines, and articles were increasingly how-to, giving it a voice of authority and efficiency.
 It was a successful formula: by 1938 the magazine was again profitable.